Cmdpro/Data-Essence/modchanges.md

 - Basic Essence renamed to Industrial Essence for more consistency
 - Data Banks can no longer be relocated with mods like Carry On to preserve intended design
 - Lowered Vacuum's pickup volume
+- Improved the Item Filter

 ### Fixes
+- Adapted code to work with the code changes required by Databank 1.0.4
 - Cryochambers can no longer be relocated with mods like Carry On - this caused problems
+- Fixed the color minigame
+- Fixed block entity special node interactions not applying correctly